ATPHHe/Customizable-Zombies/README.md

 8. Click "Save".
 Start up your dedicated server to generate the configuration files, then shutdown the dedicated server.

-9. Start your game.
+9. Start your Project Zomboid game for Build 41.60+.
 Click "Options".

 10. Click the "CZombie" tab and edit the settings here.
 <br>![Imgur](https://imgur.com/bJuUHfU.png)